 - In 2007, the Lisbon Treaty was agreed.
 The Treaty implemented some of the reforms proposed by the Constitutional Treaty, which had been agreed in 2004 before being subsequently rejected by several member States, such as, inter alia: giving the Union a single legal personality; adapting the institutional framework; replacing the term 'Community' with 'Union'; and creating a new architecture of treaties.
 The Lisbon Treaty also abolished the pillar system replacing it with categories of competence, namely, conferred, shared and supporting competences, alongside special competences such as Common Foreign and Security Policy (CFSP) and gave legal force to the Charter of Fundamental Rights of the EU.
 The EU legal personality enables it to conclude treaties within its area of competence,

-- So far as the Channel Islands and Isle of Man are concerned, it is for each to consider the extent to which they wish to take on board any intergovernmental measures.
-No such EU obligation arises under Protocol 3.
-It would be for the islands themselves to decide whether, and to what extent, they wished to be included in any such measures and the United Kingdom has undertaken that the islands will be fully consulted about any such measures which may affect them.
+- So far as the Channel Islands and Isle of Man were concerned, it was for each to consider the extent to which they wished to take on board any intergovernmental measures.
+No such EU obligation arose under Protocol 3.
+It was for the islands themselves to decide whether, and to what extent, they wished to be included in any such measures and the United Kingdom undertook that the islands would be fully consulted about any such measures which may affect them.

 UK and EU position papers

-- The European Commission Task Force is responsible for overseeing the EU 27's Brexit negotiations.
-The Task Force regularly publishes documents relating to EU proposals as part of Brexit negotiations.
-To see the latest documents from the EU 27 please visit: EU position documents
+- The European Commission Task Force was responsible for overseeing the EU 27's Brexit negotiations.
+The Task Force regularly published documents relating to EU proposals as part of Brexit negotiations.
+To see the documents from the EU 27 please visit: EU position documents

 - A new Withdrawal Agreement and Political Declaration was agreed at the European Council on 17 October 2019.
-The Withdrawal Agreement has not yet received UK Parliament approval.
-It can be found here: New Withdrawal Agreement and Political Declaration
+The relevant Bill received UK parliamentary approval and became the European Union (Withdrawal Agreement) Act 2020[HS1] on 23 January 2020.
+The Withdrawal Agreement was approved by the European Parliament on 29 January 2020.
+It can be found here: Ratified Withdrawal Agreement and Political Declaration